 5. Maintenance.

-Proper care and maintenance will extend the life of the wood.
+Proper outdoor wood care and maintenance will extend its life.
 Apply a water repellent to decks six weeks after construction is completed and then every year.

 In addition, check to see if any fasteners, bolts, nails, or screws are loose due to wood failure or corrosion and replace or fix them.
 Replace any rotten wood to keep the decomposition from spreading to the wood that comes into contact with it.
 Also, when needed, apply and reapply the weather-resistant stain.